The Daily Reveille

-The Daily Reveille has been since 1887 the student newspaper at Louisiana State University in Baton Rouge, Louisiana.
-It prints once a week on Wednesdays during the fall, spring and summer semesters.
-The Daily Reveille has a weekly circulation of about 6,000 copies.
+The Reveille, formerly the Daily Reveille, has been the student newspaper at Louisiana State University in Baton Rouge, Louisiana since 1887.
+It prints twice a week on Mondays and Thursdays during the fall and spring semesters, and once a week on Monday in the summer.
+It publishes online content daily at LSUReveille.com.
+The Reveille has a weekly circulation of about 6,000 copies.

 History

 The earliest known issue of the Reveille was published at Louisiana State University in 1887, but did not become a permanent part of campus until January 14, 1897, when it began weekly publication; in the 1920s it began publishing twice a week.
 By the 1930s it was publishing five days a week.
 In 1934, then-U.S. Senator Huey Pierce Long, Jr. had seven staff members expelled for publishing an anti-Long letter to the editor and refusing to accept faculty censorship.
 The students, now commonly referred to as the "Reveille Seven," were Carl Corbin, Samuel Montague, Stan Shlosman, Cal Abraham, Jesse Cutrer, L. Rea Godbold, and David McGuire.

 The publication became the Daily Reveille in 1938, only to be forced back to twice-a-week status during the Second World War.
 It resumed daily publication again in 1947 but dropped back to four issues a week in 1951 when the Korean War caused LSU enrollment to slump to just over 5,000 students.
 The paper returned to five-day-a-week publication in 2002.
+The Daily Reveille underwent a rebrand in 2017, and now publishes print newspaper editions semi-weekly, with a heightened focus on its digital presence.